creme332/mauritius-scholarship-alert/README.md

 master's
 uk
 ```
-> Keywords may include country name, degree level, ...
+> 💡 Keywords may include country name, degree level, ...

-> Keep `keywords.txt` empty to disable filtering.
+> 💡 Keep `keywords.txt` empty to disable filtering.

 ## Enable reminders of scholarships' closing dates

-By default you will not receive any reminder of the closing date of scholarships.
+Ensure that  `scholarships.txt` is empty if you do not want to receive any reminder of the closing date of scholarships.

 To be reminded of the closing date of scholarships **3 days before its closing date**, enter the **exact name** of each communique on a new line in `scholarships.txt`.

-For example, to be reminded of the scholarship highlighted below
+For example, to be reminded of the scholarship highlighted below,

 ![screenshot of website highlighting one communique](assets/example.png)